Attitude Coverage

 Adding a Sun vector

-A Sun vector is useful in visualizing that a sensor attached to the ship avoids the sun by at least ten (10) degrees.
+A Sun vector is useful in visualizing that a sensor attached to the ship that avoids the sun by at least ten degrees.

-1. Browse to the 3D Graphics - Vector page.
+1. Select the 3D Graphics - Vector page.

-2. Enable Sun Vector - Show in the Vectors tab.
+2. Select the Sun Vector - Show check box in the Vectors tab.

-3. Locate the Common Options - Component Size section.
+3. Locate the Common Options - Component Size panel.

 5. Click OK.